 Additionally, other projects are also underway.
-For instance, the SR 13/15 Corridor Improvements and the Inclusive Playground projects are in the design phase.
+For instance, the SR 13/15 Corridor Improvements are in the design phase.
 Also, the Eagles Theatre project has surged forward as the City hired a Grant Administrator to administer the project through the Community Development Block Grant process.
 The Grant Administrator has worked with the City and Eagles Theatre team to review proposals, interview and select an architect/engineer to design the Eagles Theatre project.
 Design should begin early 2016.

 Moreover, Phase II of the Façade Program continues to provide local grant funds for projects in Downtown Wabash.
 As of December 2015, the program (funded locally via tax increment financing) has awarded almost $475,000 towards 15 building owners and projects totaling over $1,200,000 in investment in downtown Wabash.